Little Caesars: Products

 Little Caesars produces a variety of pizzas.
 Several core menu items are part of the HOT-N-READY menu, designed to make popular items available for immediate carry-out, while others are considered either specialty pizzas or custom pizzas.
 In 2013, they added the Deep!
 Deep!
 Dish Pizza, a Detroit-style pizza, to the menu.

 Additional entrée options include flavored Caesar Wings and bread, such as Crazy Bread and Italian Cheese Bread.
 Select locations offer salads.
 All Little Caesars locations carry Pepsi products.
 Little Caesars also sells brownies.

 In 1996, they introduced Pizza by the Foot, a three-foot-long rectangular pizza.
 The product has since been discontinued; however, its equivalent, Pizza by the Meter, has been sold in the Saudi Arabian market since the 90s and is a top-rated product.
 On occasion, Little Caesars releases limited time offers.
 In 2014, they introduced the Soft Pretzel Crust Pizza, and in 2015, the "Bacon Wrapped Deep!
 Deep!
 Dish Pizza."

 In May 2019, Little Caesars began testing a pizza with meatless sausage made by Impossible Foods.

 In June 2020, Little Caesars reintroduced Stuffed Crazy Bread.
 They first introduced it in 1995.
 The original Crazy Bread was first introduced in 1982.

 As of May 15, 2023, Little Caesars introduced Crazy Puffs in Canada as a handheld snack made with pizza dough filled with cheese, pepperoni, and sauce, topped with garlic sauce and herbs.
 They later launched in the U.S. on March 11, 2024, offering both pepperoni and cheese varieties.

 Sponsorships

 In September 2022, Little Caesars became the official pizza sponsor of the National Football League.

-Community programs

-Love Kitchen

-The Little Caesars Love Kitchen is a kitchen on wheels that serves pizza to those in need.